mymockdoor/mockdoor.playground/readme.md

 - You can open the demo store at [https://localhost:5006/](https://localhost:5006/) or using the dashboard
 - you can open the live dashboard demo at [https://localhost:7094/](https://localhost:7094/) or using the dashboard

+- Once the UI is open you can login in the top right, the logins are listed under the login area.
+For an admin it is admin:alice and for a customer it is customer:alice
+- Note: this are known bugs in the store UI when navigating to pages before login in.
+This is to be fixed in the future

 # Using the demo solution file

 - Open the FullDemoSolution.sln file in your IDE of choice